acdigital/tinymce4-plugin-qrcode/README.md

-tinyMCE 4 plugin qrcode
+TinyMCE 4 plugin qrcode
 ======================

-A QRcode wizzard plugin for tinyMCE 4 ( Build with Bootstrap version 3 build 2 )
+A QRcode wizzard plugin for TinyMCE 4 ( Build with Bootstrap version 3 build 2 )

 ### installation